On this page

 - The SFU author must be the submitting or corresponding author and must be an eligible SFU author as described below.
 If the submitting author is not an eligible SFU author at the time of submission the fund cannot be used.

 - Current faculty, staff, graduate students, and, undergraduate students working under the supervision of a faculty member are eligible.

 - Other eligible SFU authors include: visiting faculty, postdoctoral researchers, research associates, and adjunct professors.
 The article must be submitted while the author’s SFU affiliation is current.

 - Students who have recently graduated will be eligible to use the fund for articles submitted up to one year after the date listed on the approval page attached to their thesis.

 Applicants are encouraged to exhaust other funding sources that can be used to pay for open access fees before applying to the Fund.
 If an alternate funding source is available that permits payment of submission fees, this source should be used before applying to the fund.
 Open access fees are eligible expenses for Tri-Agency grants.
-Click here for more information about including open access costs in your grant applications.
+See our tips and sample language for more information about requesting funds for open access costs in your grant applications.

 All authors must also meet the following criteria: